Charlotte Car Accident Lawyer

 - Maximum medical improvement: Your maximum medical improvement (MMI) is the point at which your doctors think you cannot reasonably recover more from your injuries, regardless of the treatments used and the time you are given to rest.
 Until you reach your MMI, the full extent of your treatments will be unknown, as will the cost of them.
 Your settlement could take longer if it takes you longer to reach your MMI.

 How much does the average settlement take, though?
 When considering everything, an average settlement can take three or four months if there are no serious conflicts between the claimant and the defendant.
 If there are disputes that need to be cleared up, then a settlement can take nine months or more.
 Again, this is only an estimation because all cases are unique.

 When Should You Get a Lawyer for a Car Accident?

-You technically don’t need an attorney for your car accident claim.
+You technically don’t need an attorney for your claim.
 If no one was hurt, and your vehicle was minorly damaged, then it might not even be necessary to get an attorney’s help.
 However, for the most part, it is highly advised that you hire a car accident lawyer to work on your case with you.

 Insurance companies have strong defense teams who spend 40 hours a week fighting and defeating claimants just like you.
 If you enter into settlement negotiations or litigation without an attorney of your own, then you could hand a big advantage to the opposition.
 They will not hesitate to use every single tactic against you to exploit your lack of legal knowledge and experience.
 Do not give them the chance – hire an attorney shortly after being in a crash.